Position Paper

 - Category:

 Summary The Victorian government should consider introducing hydromorphone as a supervised injectable opioid treatment to supplement traditional therapies for opioid dependence.
-Background Opioid Agonist Therapy (OAT) is the gold standard treatment for opioid dependence and is the primary method for treating opioid dependence in Australia.
-OAT reduces opioid use, overdose risk, drug-related criminal offending and
+Background Opioid Agonist Therapy (OAT) is the gold standard

 -